mrajeev08/sub-util/README.md

 ## Usage

-This is a utility for submitting jobs via slurm to remote and pulling down the results when it’s finished.
+This is a bash command line tool for submitting jobs via slurm to remote and pulling down the results when it’s finished.

 For help and usage info, enter `sub -h` on the command line: